incandescent/mbt/README.md

 CSS files will be minified and compiled into one file called `assets/app.css`.

-CoffeeScript files will be compiled into one corresponding files under `js` folder.
+CoffeeScript files will be compiled into corresponding files under `js` folder.

 ##Run specs: